Samurai Festival 2024 relived the Age of War

 - Okatou

 Most of the groups did sword fighting displays, but not all.
 Sakura Yuki and Yasuhiro Ono sang.
 Burakuza did massive ink drawings.
-All of them were great, but I think most went to the Samurai Festival to see some whirling katanas.
+All of them were great, but I think most people went to the Samurai Festival to see whirling katanas.

 Everything was timed to music.
 Some of it was modern and loud.
 Other pieces were classically Japanese.
 It added a little extra punch to the swordplay.
 Katana CT especially used it to great effect.